dsreddy99/stash/docs/concepts/crds/backupconfiguration_template.md

     prune: true
 ```

 The sample `BackupConfigurationTemplate` that has been shown above can be used to backup Deployments, DaemonSets, StatefulSets, ReplicaSets and ReplicationControllers.
 You only have to add some annotations to these workloads.
-For more details about what annotations you have to add to the target, please visit [here](/docs/guides/default-backup/overview.md).
+For more details about what annotations you have to add to the targets, please visit [here](/docs/guides/default-backup/overview.md).

 Here, we are going to describe some important sections of `BackupConfigurationTemplate` crd.